juliemags/UFOs/README.md

 # Summary
 ### Advantages
-As a new coder, it was relatively easy to construct an HTML code for thsi site.
+As a new coder, it was relatively easy to construct an HTML code for this site.
 Ease of use is a huge advantage to this process.
 The website looks clean and concise, while also including a lot of very vital information.

 ### Drawbacks
 When searching for a condition, you have to match the letters perfectly.
 I tried to search "CA" for California, and nothing popped up.
 However, when I searched "ca", there was a large amount of spottings.
 A new user to the site may be confused or tricked by this issue.
 Adding a note to only search in lowercase or allowing the code to read any variety of lettercase would fix this.